technyon/nuki_hub/README.md

 #### Credentials

 - User:
 - Password/Retype password:

 #### Nuki Lock PIN / Nuki Opener PIN

 - PIN Code: Fill with the Nuki Security Code of the Nuki Lock and/or Nuki Opener.
-Required for functions that require the security code to be sent to the lock/opener such as setting lock permissions, viewing the activity log or changing the Nuki device configuration.
+Required for functions that require the security code to be sent to the lock/opener such as setting lock permissions/adding keypad codes, viewing the activity log or changing the Nuki device configuration.
 Set to "#" to remove the security code from the Nuki Hub configuration.

 #### Unpair Nuki Lock / Unpair Nuki Opener